AKASHAorg/blog.akasha.world/_posts/2017-02-01-the-tipping-point.md

 * Whisper Chatrooms
 * Profile hover card for easy access to actions such as “follow” and “send tip” for entries, chat and comments
 * Gas abstraction for most interactions (WIP)

+For those who have tried AKASHA before you will notice how smooth things go compared to the first release(s).
+The user experience has been streamlined and, overall, it feels like a solid step forward towards what AKASHA will become.

+In the meantime, we hope you enjoy this release!

 #### Instructions For Windows Pioneers: